hiae-aead/draft-pham-hiae/draft-pham-cfrg-hiae.md

   Formally: `AESL(x) = MixColumns(ShiftRows(SubBytes(x)))`

   These transformations are as specified in Section 5 of {{FIPS-AES}}.
 This is NOT the full AES encryption algorithm.
 It is a single round without the AddRoundKey operation (equivalent to using a zero round key).
+A test vector for this function is provided in Appendix B.

 Control flow and comparison: